surbhit21/AMPA-dynamics/README.md

 python LoadNPlot.py -d 11_11_2024_10_35_01 -s GluA2
 ```

-## Contributing
+# 4.Contribution

 This code was developed by [Surbhit Wagle](https://sites.google.com/view/surbhitwagle/home)

-## License
+# 4.License

 [MIT](https://choosealicense.com/licenses/mit/)

-## Authors and acknowledgment
-and helpful feedback.
+# 5.Data Sources
+The data to generate figures is provided in the repository.
+The raw data can be provided upon reasonable request after the peer-review of the manuscript.

+# 6.Acknowledgment
 This study was supported by the University of Bonn Medical Center (SW, NK, TT), the University of Mainz Medical Center (SW, TT), the German Research Foundation via CRC1080 (SW, TT, MKK, AAP), the Donders Institute for Brain, Cognition and Behaviour and Faculty of Science, Radboud University Nijmegen Netherlands (AH).
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (‘MolDynForSyn’, grant agreement No. 945700) (TT) & (‘MemCode’, grant agreement No. 101076961) (AH).
 AH also received support from the EMBO long-term postdoctoral fellowship (ALTF 1095-2015) and the Alexander von Humboldt Foundation (FRA-1184902-HFST-P).